14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 Envato Elements

-The job market’s always changing, and what’s hot today might be obsolete tomorrow.
-Don’t get caught off guard — keep your skills sharp, stay curious about your industry, and always be ready for the next big shift.
-It’s not paranoia, it’s preparation!
+The job market is always moving, and what’s hot today might be completely obsolete by next Tuesday.
+Don’t get caught off guard by getting too settled in a role that isn’t going anywhere.
+Keep your skills sharp, stay curious about your industry, and always be ready for the next big change.
+It’s not about being paranoid; it’s just about being prepared so you aren’t the one left standing when the music stops.

 8. Living an “all work and no play” lifestyle